ZamanehMedia/TribuneZamaneh/README.md

-This is the Secure Reader repo.
+This is the Paik repo.

 For installation instructions read [INSTALL.md](INSTALL.md)